BilalAbic/start5/README.md

 - Cloudinary account (for image storage)

 ### Environment Configuration
-Create a `.env.local` file in the root directory with the following variables:
+Create a `.env.local`, `.env` file in the root directory with the following variables:

 ```
 DATABASE_URL="postgresql://user:password@localhost:5432/start5?schema=public"